 - 1. The Board will set limitations on the use of the Superintendent's credit/purchasing card.
 The Superintendent will set the limit on all other credit/purchasing cards. - 2.
-Any employee using a District card shall first sign a card usage agreement and receive training on procedures for card use. - 3.
-Employees issued credit or purchasing cards must reconcile their statements every month.
-Documentation, including receipts and the appropriate budget code, will be produced for each item purchased. - 4.
+The Bookkeeper must reconcile the statements every month.
+Documentation, including receipts and the appropriate budget code, will be produced for each item purchased. - 3.
 The Superintendent or designee will examine all documentation prior to payment.
-If any purchase was made by an employee contrary to law, Board policy or administrative procedures, the Superintendent/designee will immediately confiscate the card. - 5.
+If any purchase was made by an employee contrary to law, Board policy or administrative procedures, the Superintendent/designee will immediately confiscate the card. - 4.
 District cards will not be used to purchase personal items, or unauthorized items.